jnbai517/jnbai517.github.io/_pages/about.md

 This is Jianing Bai's personal homepage.

 ## A short introduction
-Jianing Bai is a master's candidate at Peking University who specializes in the fascinating field of ECE.
+Jianing Bai is a master student at Peking University (PKU) who specializes in the fascinating field of ECE.
 Her research is centered on machine learning, power systems, backdoor attack, network systems, reinforcement learning, and control optimization.

 ## Publications
 Jianing Bai, Ren Wang, and Zuyi Li.
 Physics-Constrained Backdoor Attacks on Power System Fault Localization.
 IEEE Power and Energy Society General Meeting 2023, IEEE.